Arsenal striker Aubameyang tests positive for Covid-19 just days before Gabon's AFCON opener

 Should Aubameyang be forced into isolation due to testing positive, he would be doubtful to feature in at least the first game, while it is unclear at this stage if he would then be unable to participate in the rest of the competition.

-The former Dortmund striker has already been forced to miss games for Arsenal in the first half of the 2021-22 campaign due to testing positive for Covid-19.
+The former Dortmund striker has already missed games for Arsenal in the first half of the 2021-22 campaign due to testing positive for Covid-19.

 Gabon arrive in Cameroon